brucemwalker/gs_tools/plugnplay/README.md

 This application runs either standalone in a terminal window or as a system daemon (background process).
-It listens for Grandstream Plug and Play broadcasts from GRP26XX-series phones during every boot process, logs details to stderr, and optionally responds with a configuration URL that the phone will use to read config files from.
+It listens for Grandstream Plug and Play broadcasts from GRP26XX and GXPXXXX series phones during every boot process, logs details to stderr, and optionally responds with a configuration URL that the phone will use to read config files from.